Teacher Guide: Using Real-Time Data

 Using Real-Time images or data on the Internet instead of information out of a textbook not only engages students, but also brings a real world connection right into the classroom.

 Is it Real-Time?

-Real Time data on the Internet does not necessarily mean that the information is available the moment it is collected, but rather any data or information that is updated on a regular basis and frequently changes.
-For example, new weather satellite images updated every hour are actually referred to as "Real Time data."
-However, temperature data collected from 1972 to 1986 from weather balloons would not be considered Real Time because these data do not change.
+Real-Time data on the Internet does not necessarily mean that the information is available the moment it is collected, but rather any data or information that is updated on a regular basis and frequently changes.
+For example, new weather satellite images updated every hour are actually referred to as "Real-Time data."

 When were the data last updated?